computri/geometric_cp/README.md

 ## Repo structure
 This repository extends [equiadapt](https://github.com/arnab39/equiadapt/tree/main) with conformal prediction functionality using components adapted from [TorchCP](https://github.com/ml-stat-Sustech/TorchCP).
-Below is an overview of the core folders and files:
+Below is an example overview of the core folders and files for the image experiments:

 <pre>
 image/